AABoyles/LessWrong-Portable/README.md

 nodejs build.js codex
 ```

 That will download all of the content of [the Codex](https://www.lesserwrong.com/codex) into the `cache/` directory, and then assemble them all into an EPUB file (`outputs/TheCodex.epub`).
-LW2.0 is pretty slow, but otherwise the script runs pretty fast :)
+LW2 pageloads are pretty slow, but otherwise the script runs pretty fast :)

 I'm sure I'm forgetting stuff.
 [Let me know](https://github.com/AABoyles/LessWrong-Portable/issues/new).

 ## I want to make a custom book/sequence!
 How do I do that?

 First [follow the directions to build your own version](https://github.com/AABoyles/LessWrong-Portable#i-want-to-make-my-own-version-what-should-i-do).
-Once you get to the build step (i.e. `nodejs build.js <whatever>`), instead of building one of the available options, copy the default build meta file to a version named for your own sequence/book.
+Once you get to the build step (i.e. `nodejs build.js <whatever>`), instead of building one of the available options, copy the [default build meta file](https://github.com/AABoyles/LessWrong-Portable/blob/master/meta/default.json) to a version named for your own sequence/book.

 For example, I wanted to create a book using some LessWrong posts on meditation.
 Here's what I did: